Aliases for EYA4 Gene

 GeneCards Summary for EYA4 Gene

 EYA4 (EYA Transcriptional Coactivator And Phosphatase 4) is a Protein Coding gene.
-Diseases associated with EYA4 include sensorineural deafness with dilated cardiomyopathy and autosomal dominant non-syndromic sensorineural deafness type dfna.
-Among its related pathways are DNA Double-Strand Break Repair and G2/M DNA damage checkpoint.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
+Diseases associated with EYA4 include Cardiomyopathy, Dilated, 1J and Deafness, Autosomal Dominant 10.
+Among its related pathways are DNA Double Strand Break Response and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include protein tyrosine phosphatase activity.
 An important paralog of this gene is EYA1.

 UniProtKB/Swiss-Prot Summary for EYA4 Gene

 Tyrosine phosphatase that specifically dephosphorylates 'Tyr-142' of histone H2AX (H2AXY142ph).
 'Tyr-142' phosphorylation of histone H2AX plays a central role in DNA repair and acts as a mark that distinguishes between apoptotic and repair responses to genotoxic stress.
 Promotes efficient DNA repair by dephosphorylating H2AX, promoting the recruitment of DNA repair complexes containing MDC1.
 Its function as histone phosphatase probably explains its role in transcription regulation during organogenesis.
 May be involved in development of the eye (By similarity).